madnight/awesome-category-theory/README.md

   * [Algebra valued functors in general and tensor products in particular](https://github.com/CategoryTheoryArchive/archive/blob/main/resources/1966_freyd_algebra-valued.pdf) - Discusses the concept of valued functors in category theory, particularly focusing on tensor products.
 Freyd explores the application of algebraic theories in non-standard categories, starting with the question of what constitutes an algebra in the category of sets, using category predicates without elements.
 The text outlines the axioms of a group using category theory language, emphasizing objects and maps.
 Peter Freyd (1966)

+  * [Continuous Yoneda Representation of a small category](https://github.com/CategoryTheoryArchive/archive/blob/main/resources/1966_kock_continuous-yoneda.pdf) -  Discusses the embedding of a small category A into the category of contravariant functors from A to Set (the category of sets), which preserves inverse limits but does not generally preserve direct limits.
+Kock introduces a "codensity monad" for any functor from a small category to a left complete category and explores the universal generator for this monad.
+He demonstrates that the Yoneda embedding followed by this generator provides a full and faithful embedding that is both left and right continuous.
+Additionally, the relationship with Isbell's adjoint conjugation functors and the definition of generalized (direct and inverse) limit functors are addressed, by Anders Kock (1966).

 ## Articles

 #### Bayesian/Causal inference